carlarsmendes/carlarsmendes/README.md

 ## Hi, I'm Carla 👋

 I have been working @ [Waeg, an IBM Company](http://www.waeg.com) as a Frontend Developer since 2020.
-I am a Musician in my heart, a regular crossfitter🏋️‍, home cook enthusiast and a cinephile at my core.
+I am also a musician, a regular crossfitter🏋️‍, home cook enthusiast and a cinephile.
+I have previously worked 5 years in the Financial Industry in different roles.

-I am also a Part-time Web Development Bootcamp Lead Teacher @ [Ironhack](http://www.https://www.ironhack.com/en).
+I have also worked as a part-time Web Development Bootcamp Lead Teacher @ [Ironhack](http://www.https://www.ironhack.com/en), and do occasional Freelance work for @[Vinculo Design Estratégico](https://www.vinculodesign.com/).

-📍Have worked in Lisbon, Budapest, London and fully remote for the last 3 years.
+📍Have worked in Lisbon, Budapest and London.
+I am currently fully remote.

 [My Portfolio](https://carlarsmendes.github.io/Portfolio/) is currently hosted on Github.